seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

 }
 ````

 When you are ready, you can now publish a backwards compatible NPM module written with ES9 features to NPM by running the command `npm publish`.
+Of course, you can also use this method to transpile your ES6, ES7, or ES8 code as well.

 [jekyll-gh]: https://github.com/mojombo/jekyll